 - Identity theft – Taking personal identifying information without permission

 - Burglary – Breaking into a building or dwelling

 If you’ve been arrested or suspected of a theft crime, a theft crimes attorney in Fairfax, VA, can help you pursue a favorable outcome.
 The job of your skilled defense lawyer is to investigate the case, review the evidence and determine your rights and options.

 Your attorney will also help you understand what to expect throughout the case, offer you informed, honest, and quality advice and fight for your rights and interests.
 If a hearing is already scheduled and you need to appear, contact an experienced and skilled criminal defense attorney near me.
 This is the best way to ensure you get your charges dropped, an acquittal or reduced charges.

 Any theft charge is a serious charge, and a successful conviction will likely leave you with a criminal record.
 But understanding the specific theft charges against you is important.
 This is because each theft/larceny case may have certain defenses to explore.

 A theft incident doesn’t mean a successful defense isn’t possible.
 Get help and learn your options today by involving an experienced theft crimes lawyer in your case.
-Trust your case to attorney Scott C. Nolan.
+Trust your case to attorney Scott C. Nolan, PLLC.
 Call (703) 223-8883 to schedule a FREE case evaluation with us today.